itssandeepverma/SHOPIT/readme.txt

     "user",
     "name email"
   );   // would show only the these entry of the user as they only needed in the frontend.

+  myorders - to show the current user all orders
+  When user create a order, it orderStatis is processing, UpdateOrder endpoints pricess the order and make it shipped by reducing the stock from products database.

+  Note : to add the same products id of a respective product while creating order int orderItems in order.

+  DeleteOrder - to delete the order using its order id.

+  So, basically three tables - Order, User, Products with id given in all.
+Keep track of the proper referencing.

+  --------------------------------------------------Section- 8-----------------------------------

+  USER REVIEW Added

+  In prductController, three endpoints are added
+  IN product model, schema have array of review and reviewcount

+  Add Review :
+  Check if user have already reviews ? if already reviewed then update the table, else create new review and update the reviewcount and average rating

+  const ratings =
+    numOfReviews === 0
+      ?
+0
+      : product.reviews.reduce((acc, item) => item.rating + acc, 0) /
+        numOfReviews;

+  Can read about the map, reduce and filter function.

+  Get all Review : to get all review of a prodcut using its product id.

+  Delete review : admin only, with deleting using product id and review id.

+  DONE...........................